ocfl-archive/gocfl/README.md

 ObjectExtensions="./data/fullextensions/object"
 ```

-Providing the additional tools are configured correctly, and their function
+Provided the additional tools are configured correctly, and their function
 set to `Enabled=true` in the config, they will run during GOCFL activities such
 as `add`.